KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

 by a corresponding build setting at the time **MoltenVK** is compiled.
 The environment variable and build setting for each configuration parameter share the same name.

-There are also a number of additional runtime environment variables that are not included in the `MVKConfiguration` structure, but that also control **MoltenVK** behaviour.

-See the description of the environment variables and the `MVKConfiguration` structure parameters in the `vk_mvk_moltenvk.h` file for more info about configuring and optimizing **MoltenVK** at runtime or build time.
+See the description of the `MVKConfiguration` structure parameters and corresponding environment variables in the `vk_mvk_moltenvk.h` file for more info about configuring and optimizing **MoltenVK** at runtime or build time.

 <a name="shaders"></a>